 In the early days of CCR, John Fogerty mostly played a Rickenbacker 325.
 Rickenbacker makes a fine product, but John acquired a 1968 Gibson Les Paul Custom, he paid just a hair over five hundred dollars for it, and it became the instrument most associated with Fogerty's work with CCR, and also his solo material.

 Fogerty owns somewhere over three hundred guitars.
 Hey, guitar people can get like that, and when you've got the money John has, why not own lots of your favorite things?
-He owns a lot of different Les Pauls, but the black beauty is still one of his top pics to play, in the studio, or on the road.
+He owns a lot of different Les Pauls, but the black beauty is still one of his top picks to play whether he is in the studio or on the road.

 What is the difference between a regular or standard Les Paul and a Les Paul Custom model?
-Well Les Paul the man wanted there to be a fancier version of his namesake guitar.
-He had expressly stated he wanted a guitar which looked like a tuxedo.
+Well, Les Paul, the man, wanted there to be a fancier version of his namesake guitar.
+He had expressly stated he wanted a guitar that looked like a tuxedo.
 This is exactly that, but the Les Paul Custom models which are finished in black are not always the same as other Customs.

 What isn't seen from images is the fret wire used for the Black Beauties is a smaller gauge of fret-wire.
 What is important to know about small gauge fret-wire instruments is that you would have to determine yourself whether or not you like this.
 Are you a person who loves to do a lot of string bending?
 A fretless wonder may not be the exact best fit for you.